-Big Focus for Better Housing
+Big Focus Campaign for Better Housing

 Many of the things that people might take for granted are not our experiences.
+For us, home can mean:

-- Limited choice
+- Limited choice about where we live

-- Living in unsafe and inappropriate places
+- Living in unsafe and inappropriate places, including secure hospitals or emergency accommodation

 - Limited support to live independently